flyx/OpenGLAda/README.md

    and OpenType fonts.
 OpenGLAda includes [FreeTypeAda][20], a wrapper for the FreeType library.
 The project `opengl-text.gpr` provides an original higher-level API for rendering text based on FreeTypeAda.
+ * [GID][10] (`opengl-images.gpr`): The *Generic Image Decoder*.
+This is an original Ada library for loading common image formats, which is included in OpenGLAda.
+The project `opengl-images.gpr` provides a simple subroutine to generate OpenGL textures with GID.

-OpenGLAda supports MacOSX, Windows and X11-based systems.
+OpenGLAda supports macOS, Windows and X11-based systems.
 API documentation can be found on the [project's homepage][4].

 ## Windows Installer